 Vaccines and Multiple Sclerosis: A Practical Guide

-The pneumonia vaccine (Pneumovax®) protects people from pneumonia caused by the pneumococcus bacteria.
-This is a non-live, subunit vaccine.
+The pneumonia vaccine (Pneumovax 23 and Prevnar13) protect people from pneumonia caused by the pneumococcus bacteria.
+The difference in the two vaccines is how many types of bacteria they target.
+The vaccines are non-live, subunit vaccines.
 The pneumonia vaccine is recommended for people with compromised breathing or lung function, such as those who are wheelchair-dependent or bedbound, because they are more prone to pneumonia.
+The CDC recommends that in order to acquire the best protection against all strains of bacteria that cause pneumonia, all adults 65 and older should receive the two pneumococcal vaccines.
 This vaccine is generally safe for people with MS.

-Overall, vaccines are safe and effective for people with MS and are important disease prevention tools.
+Overall, vaccines and their boosters are safe and effective for people with MS and should be utilized based on current guidelines.
 There are no concerns for use of non-live vaccines in people with MS. Live, attenuated vaccines should usually be avoided in people with MS when an effective, safe alternative is available.
-The use of live, attenuated vaccines should be avoided during and for two months after treatment with fingolimod because of the risk of infection.
-Additionally, vaccines should not be given during therapy with daclizumab, alemtuzumab, and ocrelizumab.
-If a live vaccine is required, therapy with these agents should not begin until 8 weeks after the vaccination.
-The risk of live, attenuated vaccines for people taking natalizumab, teriflunomide, and possibly dimethyl fumarate is uncertain; people on these medications should discuss the potential risk and benefits of live, attenuated vaccines, such as Zostavax®, with their healthcare provider.
-Vaccines should not be received during or within 4-6 weeks of an MS relapse.
-If you have any questions or concerns, please talk with your healthcare provider.
+Vaccines should not be given during or within 4-6 weeks of an MS relapse.
+If you have any questions or concerns about vaccines, please talk with your health care provider.